openmanuscript/openmanuscript/intro.md

-This is a specification for OpenManuscript v1.0, a database for a text-based workflow for creating manuscripts.
+This is a specification for OpenManuscript v1.0, a database for an ASCII text-based workflow for creating manuscripts.

 The vision for this data format is to provide a text-based, flexible way of capturing, organizing and promoting the sometimes chaotic progression of ideas